Test Grade Calculator

 How do I grade a test quickly as a teacher?

 Enter total questions once, then update the correct answer field for each student.
 Each result takes under three seconds.
 For grading papers in bulk, how to grade an entire class in 15 minutes covers the fastest workflows teachers use.
-You can also compare Easy Grader vs manual grading to see which saves the most time for your setup.
+You can also compare easy grader vs manual grading to see which saves the most time for your setup.

 Why is my test score different from my grade percentage?